-In common with many not-for-profit organizations, the Association derives revenue from fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Association.
-Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the year ended December 31, 2019, current assets and net assets as at December 31, 2019.
-Our audit opinion on the financial statements for the year ended December 31, 2018 was also modified accordingly because of the possible effects of this limitation of scope.
+In common with many charitable organizations, the Association derives revenue from donations and fundraising activities, the completeness of which is not susceptible of satisfactory audit verification.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Association and we were not able to determine whether any adjustments might be necessary to donations and fundraising activities income, excess of revenues over expenses, and cash flows from operations for the years ended December 31, 2023 and 2022, current assets as at December 31, 2023 and 2022 and net assets as at January 1 and December 31 for both the 2023 and 2022 years.
+Our audit opinion on the financial statements for the year ended December 31, 2022 was modified accordingly because of the possible effects of this limitation of scope.